Equality Loudoun is a non-profit organization that advocates, educates, defends, and builds community to support LGBTQ+ equality in Loudoun County.

 Kristin Wells (2022): Frau Wells, as she's widely known by her students, was nominated by numerous students because her classroom was always a safe space for her students where they felt welcome, felt affirmed, and could feel safe to be themselves authentically.
 She stood out as an outstanding educator in 2022 for being inclusive and compassionate.

-PRIDE IN OUR LEGACY
+PRIDE IN OUR LEGACY AWARD

 The Pride in Our Legacy award is reserved for a member of the Equality Loudoun Board of Directors who has inspired action, created change, and left a lasting impression on the LGBTQ+ community of Loudoun County forever.

-PRIDE IN OUR SERVICE
+PRIDE IN OUR SERVICE AWARD

 The Pride in Our Service award was created to recognize the volunteer spirit that empowers community members to become change makers.
-These individuals have excelled at effort to improve LGBTQ+ rights and demonstrated incredible resolve to be a force for good.
+These individuals have excelled at efforts to improve LGBTQ+ rights and demonstrated incredible resolve to be a force for good.

 Lindsay Tuck (2022): Lindsay has worked behind the scenes in multiple roles with Equality Loudoun since 2019, setting up numerous events, tabling in grueling conditions, lending her home to the efforts of the organization, managing the inventory and care of Equality Loudoun's equipment, and so much more.
 In 2022, she served as the Assistant to the Deputy Director for the Loudoun Pride Festival and was instrumental in creating the successful event that has now launched a legacy.